 We’re still waiting on a lot of answers to our most pressing queries, but for now, let’s dig into everything we know about Wonder Woman’s cinematic future, as Warner and DC Comics try to get their collective act in gear and keep pace with the Marvel Cinematic Universe.

-The Release DateThere has been plenty of buzz going around over the last few months pointing to the idea that a Wonder Woman movie was in the works at Warner Bros., but what once was merely rumor is now official fact.
-The studio has confirmed that they are indeed giving the heroine her own film, and that it will be coming out in 2017 – the same year as Justice League Part 1.
-This means that production on both movies is going to have to take place next year, which means serious work for the actress playing the crucial superhero role…
+What Is The Wonder Woman Release DateThere has been plenty of buzz going around over the last few months pointing to the idea that a Wonder Woman movie was in the works at Warner Bros., but what once was merely rumor is now official fact.
+The studio has confirmed that they are indeed giving the heroine her own film, and that it will be coming out on June 2, 2017 – five months before Justice League: Part One is released.
+This means that production on both movies is going to have to take place next year, which means serious work for the actress playing the crucial superhero role.